-CPH supports the UN Sustainable Development Goals and the 10 principles of the UN Global Compact.
+CPH supports the UN Sustainable Development Goals and the 10 principles of the UN Global Compact. inconvenience, so we would like to thank passengers, employees, airlines, authorities, collaboration partners and neighbours for their continued patience and flexibility.

 In spite of the temporary construction walls and detours in the airport, passenger satisfaction remains very high.
 On a scale of 1 to 5, 81% of passengers rate CPH as either 4 (Very good) or 5 (Excellent).
 This is a drop of just 1%-point compared with 2018 in the international Airport Service Quality analysis.
 Our goal is to improve satisfaction as we complete the construction projects.